stevennooijen/stairwaytotravel-backend/README.md

 ## TODO

-[ ] Add LICENSE?
+- [ ] Add LICENSE?
-[ ] Review folder structure
+- [ ] Checking local paths in scripts (users/terminator)
-[ ] Decide which data to check in + Empty folders to keep in data folder [ ] Checking local paths in scripts (users/terminator) [ ] Link intro text in this README to blog post.
+- [ ] Link intro text in this README to blog post.
-[ ] Add reference to issues with possible next steps?
+- [ ] Add reference to issues with possible next steps?